WPP-Public/Potato-ACE/src/ace/components/carousel/README.md

 Carousels can periodically display the next slide if given the attribute `ace-carousel-auto-slide-show`.
 Such automatic Carousels change the slide every 5 seconds by default, however developers can provide a custom interval time in milliseconds as the value of Carousel attribute `ace-carousel-auto-slide-show-time`.
 The automatic slide show can be stopped or started using a required, descendant toggle button, or by custom events.
 Automatic Carousels must have a descendant button to stop and start the automatic slide show, which for better accessibility must be the first focusable descendant.
 Automatic Carousels will therefore use the first descendant `<button>` for this and give it the attribute `ace-carousel-auto-slide-show-btn`.
 This button will be given an `aria-label` "Stop automatic slide show" or "Start automatic slide show" when the automatic slide show is running or not respectively.
 Developers can provide custom or localised strings as values of Carousel attributes `ace-carousel-stop-auto-slide-show-label` and `ace-carousel-start-auto-slide-show-label`.

-All Carousels must have descendant buttons to display the previous and next slide and will use `<button>` elements with attributes `ace-carousel-prev-btn` and `ace-carousel-next-btn` respectively.
-For better accessibility these buttons should be the first and second focusable descendants, or second and third focusable descendants for automatic Carousels, even if they are to be displayed on the left and right of the carousel, as is common practice, with their positioning set using CSS.
-If no descendants have these attributes then the first and second, or second and third for automatic Carousels, decendant `<button>` elements will be used and given these attributes.
+All Carousels, except those with slide picker buttons, must have descendant buttons to display the previous and next slides.
+Descendant `<button>` elements with attributes `ace-carousel-prev-btn` and `ace-carousel-next-btn` are used.
+For better accessibility these buttons should be the first and second focusable descendants, or second and third focusable descendants for automatic Carousels.
+To display these buttons on the left and right sides of the Carousel, as is common practice, CSS should be used.
+If no descendants have these attributes then the first and second, or second and third for automatic Carousels, descendant `<button>` elements will be used and given these attributes.
 The previous slide button will be given an aria-label of value `Go to previous slide`, or `Go to last slide` if the Carousel is infinite and the first slide is visible.
 Developers can however provide custom or localised strings as values of attributes `ace-carousel-go-to-prev-slide-label` and `ace-carousel-go-to-last-slide-label` respectively, set on the button.
 Similarly, the next slide button will be given an aria-label of value `Go to next slide`, or `Go to first slide` if the Carousel is infinite and the last slide is visible.
 Developers can however provide custom or localised strings as values of attributes `ace-carousel-go-to-next-slide-label` and `ace-carousel-go-to-first-slide-label` respectively, set on the button.

 A set of slide picker buttons, used to select each slide, can be added to Carousel by including an element with attribute `ace-carousel-slide-picker` and a descendant `<button>` for each slide.
 Alternatively, this element can be added with no descendant `button` elements and Carousel will populate it with a button for each slide.
 Carousel adds `aria-label` attributes to each slide picker button in the format `Slide n`, where `n` is the slide number.
 To allow for more approprite or localised strings, the string `Slide` can be replaced in the `aria-label` of all slide picker buttons with the value of the attribute `ace-carousel-slide-picker-btn-aria-label-prefix` of the element with attribute `ace-carousel-slide-picker`.
 It is strongly recommended that the slide picker follow the previous and next slide buttons in DOM hierarchy and therefore in tab sequence.
 This order should be used even if the slide picker buttons are to be displayed below or overlayed on top of the slides in which case their positioning should be set using CSS.
 For accessibility purposes Carousel buttons that are styled by developers and overlayed on top of the slides must use colors that provides sufficient contrast so they are clearly visible.